This is Bwog’s weekly Roundup of how COVID-19 is progressing in the Columbia community.

 *Notes on the graph: Bwog calculated these positivity rates using the posted amount of positive and total tests in all students for a given week.
 Columbia does not differentiate graduate and undergraduate students in its count, so graduate students will be counted in the positivity rates from week to week.
 Numbers may change from week to week as Columbia continues to update their data.

-This week, there were 3357 tests conducted with two tests coming back positive for a 0.06% positivity rate.
-Of the positive tests, non-residential and residential students had a positivity rate of 0.00%.
-This week’s positivity rate is down from last week’s positivity rate of 0.17%.
-30 people are in isolation.
+This week, there were 3527 tests conducted with 8 tests coming back positive for a 0.21% positivity rate.
+Residential students had a positivity rate of 0.17%, non-residential students had a positivity rate of 0.40%, and staff had a positivity rate of 0.21%.
+14 people are in isolation.

 *Notes on the graph: Bwog calculated these positivity rates using the posted amount of positive and total tests in all students, residential and non-residential for a given week.
-For all students in the week of October 4, zero tests came back positive out of 2,694 tests.
+For all students in the week of September 20, 6 tests came back positive out of 2,740 tests.
 Barnard does not report a positivity rate for all students so Bwog did an internal calculation.
 Numbers may change from week to week as Barnard continues to update their data.
-Check the week of Sep 13-19’s roundup for more details on how Barnard calculates their positivity rates.
+Check the week of Sep 13-19’s roundup for more details on how Barnard calculates their positivity rate

 Header Art by Ava Morouse